UCLA Cut - Example of High Post/Low Post

 Players adopt their starting formation, prepared for coordinated movements and penetration options.

-UCLA Cut - Example of High Post/Low Post - STEP 2: <div>To start, 1 dribbles to the right wing, signaling 4 to cut backdoor toward the basket
+Basketball play ucla cut - example of high post/low post, step 2: <div>to start, 1 dribbles to the right wing, signaling 4 to cut backdoor toward the basket

 To start, 1 dribbles to the right wing, signaling 4 to cut backdoor toward the basket.